lester0866/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a visiting researcher at MIT working on neural scene representations for robotics with [Vincent Sitzmann](https://www.vincentsitzmann.com/).
-Prior to this, I was a visiting student at MIT hosted by [Chuang Gan](http://people.csail.mit.edu/ganchuang/) and [Josh Tenenbaum](http://web.mit.edu/cocosci/josh.html).
+I am a student researcher at MIT working with [Vincent Sitzmann](https://www.vincentsitzmann.com/).

-I recently completed my B.S. in Computer Science with highest honors in research at the University of Rochester, where I worked with [Chenliang Xu](https://www.cs.rochester.edu/~cxu22/).
+I recently completed my B.S. in Computer Science with the highest honors in research at the University of Rochester.
+During my undergrad, I was a visiting student at MIT hosted by [Josh Tenenbaum](http://web.mit.edu/cocosci/josh.html), working closely with [Chuang Gan](http://people.csail.mit.edu/ganchuang/).
-Initially, I was fortunate to work with [Thomas Serre](https://serre-lab.clps.brown.edu/person/thomas-serre/) on cancer detection, starting as a high school researcher at Brown University.

-I was selected as a [Finalist for Outstanding Undergraduate Researcher Award 2023](https://cra.org/2023-outstanding-undergraduate-researcher-award-recipients/) in North America by Computing Research Association.

-I am broadly interested in robotics, computer vision, and machine learning.
-The goal of my research is to equip machines with physical knowledge that replicates the rapid physical inferences performed by humans.
-To this end, I have been developing predictive models that learn from and for physical interactions.
-In the past two years, I have focused on enabling robots to learn to interact with deformable objects, such as plasticine and cloth, with challenging physical dynamics.
+I am interested in building inverse models that learn to caputure the rich and *structured representation* of our world from *unstructured observation*, through physical interactions of embodied agents.
+To this end, my research draws ideas from robotics, vision, graphics, and computational cognitive science.

 ---
-**Email**: sli96@u.rochester.edu, sizheli@mit.edu
+**Email**: sizheli@csail.mit.edu

-**News**: [12/15] Selected as [Finalist for Outstanding Undergraduate Researcher Award 2023](https://cra.org/2023-outstanding-undergraduate-researcher-award-recipients/) in North America by Computing Research Association!